eigenhombre/namejen/README.md

 ![build](https://github.com/eigenhombre/namejen/actions/workflows/build.yml/badge.svg)

-Random name generator, written in Clojure, that uses Markov chains to follow common syllabic patterns.
+Random name generator, written in Clojure / ClojureScript, that uses Markov chains to follow common syllabic patterns.
 Inspired by [this Python project](http://www.roguebasin.com/index.php?title=Markov_chains_name_generator_in_Python), and somewhat dual to [this Common Lisp library](https://github.com/eigenhombre/nominal).

 When run standalone, the output is a column of names suitable for